How we can help

 Service delivery

-FPCN has three federally qualified health centers in Philadelphia all providing primary healthcare by nurse practitioners.
+FPCN has three federally qualified health centers in Philadelphia, all providing primary health care by nurse practitioners.
 FPCN was the first in the country to utilize this nurse-managed model.
-Our first MLP with FPCN was formed in 2011 at Abbottsford in the Germantown area.
-We are now at all three sites including the 11th Street Health Center in north Philadelphia and the Health Annex located in the southwest section of Philadelphia.
+Our first MLP with FPCN was formed in 2011 at Abbottsford Falls in the Germantown area.
+We are now at all three sites including the 11th Street Health Center in North Philadelphia and the Health Annex located in the southwest section of Philadelphia.

 Magee Rehabilitation Hospital

-Magee was one of our founding partners back in 1987 and we have been located within the hospital since 1990.
-Our 31-year partnership has seen thousands of patients obtain advice, guidance and representation from our staff.
+Magee was one of our founding partners back in 1987, and we have been located within the hospital since 1990.
+Our 35-year partnership has seen thousands of patients obtain advice, guidance and representation from our staff.
 We serve clients who are receiving healthcare services either as inpatients or as outpatients.

 Project Home’s Stephen Klein Wellness Center (SKWC)